vsch/flexmark-java/flexmark-util/src/main/java/com/vladsch/flexmark/util/sequence/edit/tree/SegmentedSequenceTree.md

 storing any information per character, a binary tree of aggregated length of ordered segments in the sequence is ideal for segmented sequences.

-An array of aggregated lengths `len[]` provides the binary tree structure.
-The middle entry is the root node for the search with an initial step of $`2 ^ N > L/2`$ where L is length of sequence.
+An array of aggregated lengths `int[]` provides the binary tree structure.
+The middle entry is the root node for the search.

-Advantage for storage is significant especially for long sequences with few segments.
+Advantage for compact storage is significant especially for long sequences with few segments.
+Current implementation used `int` for every character in the sequence, tripling the native Java character storage.
+This huge memory footprint makes use of `SegmentedSequence` for accumulation of text output from `HtmlRenderer` and `Formatter` problematic for large files.
+In tests the limit for `Formatter` was about 250k of markdown source.
+Larger and the operation would fail with out of memory exception.
+Running smaller files would require over 6GB of memory.

-Query penalty for sequential access can be mitigated by per thread caching of last used segment and segment index.
+Query penalty for sequential access can be mitigated by per thread caching of last used segment information.

 If a char index is within cached segment then the segment can be re-used.
-If it is less than the first aggregated length then first segment can be used, if it is greater than the last aggregated length then last segment can be used.
-The latter checks will eliminate a search penalty for access starting at 0 or at length-1.
+If it is after the end of the segment, then the next segment can be tried.
+If it is before start of segment, then previous segment can be tried.

-On cache miss, checking of next/previous segments to cached segment index will eliminate the search penalty for random access within a segment or next/previous segment, which in most use cases should result in no binary search penalty for sequential access since string processing operations are sequential around a given position.
+If there is no match then first and last segments should be checked to optimize sequential char access of sequences from start or end of the sequence.

+These tests are a quick index into `int[]` so do not incur a heavy penalty.
+Additionally, failed tests are not wasted because they serve to narrow the range of segments which must be searched.

-If the requested index is before the previous segment then binary search should be done on segments [0, prevSeg) and if it is greater than the next segment's aggregated length the it should be done on (nextSeg, endSeg).
-This will also reduce the search penalty by reducing the search region.
+If the requested index is before the previous segment then binary search should be done on [0, prevSeg) and if it is greater than the next segment's aggregated length then search is narrowed to (nextSeg, endSeg).

 Because all segments are already ordered, the aggregated length array can be generated by a single iteration of the segments, which is already done to build the segmented sequence.